Support & FAQ

 How does the measurement work?

-The app plays test tones through the Bluetooth speaker at four frequencies (125 Hz, 500 Hz, 1 kHz, and 4 kHz).
+The app plays test tones through the Bluetooth or AirPlay speaker at four frequencies (125 Hz, 500 Hz, 1 kHz, and 4 kHz).
 It measures the sound level with the door open (baseline), then again with the door closed.
 The difference tells you how much sound the barrier blocks.

 How long does a measurement take?